QuantumToolbox.jl: An efficient Julia framework for simulating open quantum systems: Time evolution solvers

 As an example, we consider the JC Hamiltonian defined in \cref{eq-JC-hamiltonian}, where we perform homodyne detection on the cavity field $\hat{S} = \sqrt{\kappa} \hat{a}$.
 This protocol gives us access to the quadrature $\hat{X} = \hat{S} + \hat{S}^\dagger$ of the cavity field.
 We initialize the system with the cavity in a coherent state and the qubit in the excited state, $\ket{\psi (0)} = \ket{\alpha, e}$.
 The solver \code{ssesolve} will construct the operators $\hat{K}$ and $\hat{M}_n$, once the user passes the Hamiltonian \code{H} and the stochastic collapse operators list \code{sc_ops}.
 The homodyne current $J_x$ can be computed using~\cite{Wiseman2009Quantum}

-The averaged expectation value $\langle \hat{X} \rangle$ can be extracted as in the previous examples with \code{sse_sol.expect}, while the homodyne current can be obtained using \code{sse_sol.measurement}.
-Figure~\ref{fig-sse-sme}(a) shows the time evolution of the homodyne current $J_x$ (light blue line) and the expectation value $\langle \hat{X} \rangle$ (dark blue line), averaged over 500 trajectories.
+The averaged expectation value $\langle \hat{X} \rangle$ can be extracted as in the previous examples with \code{sol_sse.expect}, while the homodyne current can be obtained using \code{sol_sse.measurement}.
+Figure~\ref{fig-sse-sme}(a) shows the time evolution of the homodyne current $J_x$ (light blue curve) and the expectation value $\langle \hat{X} \rangle$ (dark blue curve), averaged over 500 trajectories.
 It is worth mentioning that if \code{sc_ops} is a single \code{QuantumObject} rather than a \code{Vector} or a \code{Tuple}, the \code{ssesolve} function will use a different solver, specific for a single Wiener process.
 Indeed, when giving a list of operators, the solver uses an algorithm supporting multiple Wiener processes (non-diagonal noise).
 It is recommended to insert a single operator, when applicable, as this improves both the performance and the stability of the solver.